hydraulic-software/conveyor/guidebook/docs/faq/index.md

 ## 4. Is Conveyor only for JVM apps?

-It can package any app, it just has some built in features to make packaging JVM apps easy.
-Take the [tutorial](../tutorial/tutorial.md) to learn how to package a CMake based C++ OpenGL app.
+No. It can package any kind of app, it just has some built in features to make packaging JVM apps easy.
+Take the [tutorial](../tutorial/1-get-started.md) to learn how to package a CMake based C++ OpenGL app.

 ## 5. Is Conveyor only for desktop apps?